 - Start onions seeds indoors toward the end of the month.

-- Check viability of old seeds by sprouting a few of each kind in folded damp paper towels enclosed in a plastic bag.
+- Check the viability of old seeds by sprouting a few of each kind in folded damp paper towels enclosed in a plastic bag.

 - Set up your seed-starting system.